SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-17-azox-vaccine-thrombo.md

 differences in tone:
 - __There does not appear to be any relationship to the vaccine at all.__
-- According to Prof Stephan Moll, of UNC medical: in the US each year there are 300,000 - 600,000 cases of VTE (DVT or PE).
+- According to Prof Stephan Moll, of UNC medical: in the US each year there are 300,000 - 600,000 cases of VTE (DVT or PE), so that's very roughly 100-200 cases/day.
 The US is vaccinating about 1% of the population every day, so we should expect to see about 10 - 20 VTE cases/day in newly vaccinated people, just because that's one of the things that happens to people, vaccine or no.
   It's not _that_ rare!